junh1024/Reaper-Surround/README.md

 Introduction
 ---
 A collection of mostly surround JSFX for the REAPER DAW ( www.reaper.fm ).
 These are JSFX so DOWNLOAD ZIP & Put them in your Reaper EFFECTS folder.
-Note if you're cherry picking FX to DL (or updating), that you'll need surroundlib1-3 so get those too [1].
+Note if you're cherry picking FX, you'll probably need surroundlib so get those too [1].
 Bugs/suggestions?
 File an issue or contact me on twitter.

 Donations